Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Methods

 \section{Methods}

-We simulated the collision of two equal mass CO WDs with 5 different impact parameters using the moving-mesh magneto-hydrodynamical code \texttt{AREPO} \citep{2010SpringelArepo, 2020WeinbergArepoPublic,2011PakmorArepoMHD}.
-To create our initial binary components, we first use the 1D stellar evolution code \texttt{MESA} \citep{2011MESA} to create the initial model of a $0.8 M_\odot$ white dwarf.
+We simulated the collision of two equal-mass CO WDs with 5 different impact parameters using the moving-mesh magneto-hydrodynamical code \texttt{AREPO} \citep{2010SpringelArepo, 2020WeinbergArepoPublic,2011PakmorArepoMHD}.
+To create our initial binary components, we first use the 1D stellar evolution code \texttt{MESA} \citep{2011MESA, 2013mesa, 2015mesa, 2018mesa, 2019mesa, 2023mesa} to create the initial model of a $0.8 \text{M}_\odot$ white dwarf (see density profile in Fig. \ref{fig:initial_density} and more details in \citealt{2021PakmorZenatiHybridIgnition} ).
 We then create 3-dimensional initial conditions for \texttt{AREPO} \citep{2010SpringelArepo,2020WeinbergArepoPublic}.
 We generate the 3D mesh with healpix shells \citep{2012PakmorSPHTypeIa, 2017OhlmannStableArepoModel}, with the same method as described in \cite{2021PakmorZenatiHybridIgnition}.
 In addition to the movement of the mesh generating points, cells in our simulations are refined and eliminated when their mass is more than a factor of two away from the target gas mass, which we chose to be $m_\text{target}=2\cdot{10}^{26}$g, and are always refined if their volume is more than 10 times larger than their largest direct neighbor.
-We include self-gravity of the gas, with a gravitational softening of the cells $~2.8$ times their radii, with a minimum softening of $10$ km.
+We include the self-gravity of the gas, with a gravitational softening of the cells $~2.8$ times their radii, with a minimum softening of $10$ km.
 The degenerate electron gas of the WDs is modeled using the \texttt{Helmholtz} equation of state \citep{2000TimmesHelmholtzEOS} with Coulomb corrections.
+The minimum volume of a cell in the simulation is about $\left(14 \text{ km}\right)^3$ (at the maximum compression), and the maximum is $~\left(25 \cdot 10^4 \text{ km}\right)^3$, from a total size of $\left(10 ^7 \text{ km}\right)^3$.

 In order to avoid numerical noise from the code and coordinate transitions, we perform a relaxation stage for about $T_\text{max}=50$s, in which we let the velocity field evolve adiabatically.
 We use the same method as described in \cite{2012PakmorSPHTypeIa}, where we divide this dynamical stage into three parts: (1) during the first 20 percent we damp the velocities and momenta by a factor of 10 times the size of the current time step, (2) we then gradually decrease this factor until it reaches 0.01, and then (3) stop the damping for the last 20 percent and let the model evolve freely in isolation.
 These velocity reductions can be written as follows: